nwtgck/trans-server-akka/README.md

 docker run -d -p 8080:80 -v $PWD/trans-db:/trans/db --restart=always nwtgck/trans-server-akka:v1.3.0
 ```

-Data will be stored in `$PWD/trans-db` on your host machine.
+Data will be stored in `$PWD/trans-db` on your host machine.
 (Currently file-base H2 database is used, and files sent are stored as raw files)

 ### Way 2 - sbt "run-main ..."